dustin1818/gogoanime/README.md

 Things to do:
-- Add different server
+- fix when reload episode list is gone
-- Update frontend layout for anime stream page
+- add recommentation in anime stream page
-- Add search anime view
+- add search genre page